davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theStagecoach/ministerFriend_name.md

 "I almost hear your liver crying for help, minister," Alys said.

 "Funny, I always thought it was a chorus of angels preparing to greet me."
-The minister chuckled, and it was then that the horses neighed, the driver shouted something and then a shot thundered on the road ahead.
+The minister chuckled, and it was then that the horses neighed, the driver shouted something, and then a shot thundered on the road ahead.
 {{else}}
 "To Lady Cartwright!" the minister said, way louder than it seemed reasonable, and drank from his flask.